jakesgordon/javascript-state-machine/README.md

     ]});
     alert(fsm.current); // "green"

-If your object already has a `startup` method you can change the name of the initial event
+If your object already has a `startup` method you can use a different name for the initial event

     var fsm = StateMachine.create({
       initial: { state: 'green', event: 'init' },